-Company Name of the Company UBS (Lux) Investment SICAV Legal form: Open-ended investment company in the legal form of a Société d'Investissement à Capital Variable ("SICAV") Date of incorporation: 30 March 2006 Number in the Luxembourg trade and companies register: R.C.S.
+Company Name of the Company UBS (Lux) Investment SICAV Legal form: Open-ended investment company in the legal form of a Société d'Investissement à Capital Variable ("SICAV") Date of incorporation: 30 March 2006 Number in the Luxembourg trade and com- panies register: R.C.S.
 B 115.356 Financial year: 1 February to 31 January Annual general meeting: Once a year at the registered office of the Company or such other place in the Grand Duchy of Luxembourg, as may be specified in the convening notice of such meeting.

-Articles of Incorporation

-First Publication 20 April 2006 Published in the Luxembourg Official Ga-
+Articles of Incorporation First Publication 20 April 2006 Published in the Luxembourg Official Ga- zette Amendments 9 May 2011 Published in the Luxembourg Official Ga- zette 24 November 2016 Published in the Luxembourg Official Ga- zette 3 November 2020 Published in the Luxembourg Official Ga- zette Management Company UBS Asset Management (Europe) S.A., R.C.S.
+Luxembourg B

-zette

-Amendments 9 May 2011 Published in the Luxembourg Official Ga-

-zette

-24 November 2016 Published in the Luxembourg Official Ga-

-zette

-3 November 2020 Published in the Luxembourg Official Ga-

-zette

-Management Company UBS Fund Management (Luxembourg) S.A., R.C.S.
-Luxembourg B 154.210

 Each amendment of the Articles will be published in the Luxembourg Official Gazette by way of a notice of deposit and in the manner described below in the section entitled "Regular reports and publications".
 Such amendments become legally binding in respect of all shareholders subsequent to their approval by the general meeting of shareholders.
 The Company draws the investors' attention to the fact that any investor will only be able to fully exercise his investor rights directly against the Company, notably the right to participate in general meetings of shareholders, if he is registered himself and in his own name in the shareholders' register of the Company.
 In cases where an investor invests in the Company through an intermediary investing into the Company in its own name but on behalf of the investor, it may not always be possible for the investor to exercise certain shareholder rights.
 Investors are advised to take advice on their rights.
+The Company further draws the investors' attention to the fact that it may not always be possible for the investor to be indemnified in case of net asset value calculation errors and/or non-compliance with investment rules and/or other errors at the level of the Fund when subscribing through financial intermediaries.
+Investors are advised to seek advice in relation to their rights which may be negatively impacted.